Belize City Cruise Port: Tips, Attractions, Weather

 Belize City is not known for its tourist shopping and restaurant district like other Caribbean destinations.
 It is better known as the starting point for excursions into the interior.

-It does have two well-known shopping centers at the Fort Street Tourism Village and the nearby Belizean Handicraft Market Place, 2 South Park Street.
+Besides the cruise terminal, it has two well-known shopping centers at the Fort Street Tourism Village and the nearby Belizean Handicraft Market Place, 2 South Park Street.
 Fort Street has about 30 gift shops; the Market Place emphasizes local arts and crafts.

 Note that cruise lines offer very few city or shopping tours for Belize City.